 Heed this advice – it could save you a lot of money.

-Which costs more: A stage-by-stage inspection or finding out the foundation guys didn’t let your foundation cure properly?
+Which costs more: A stage-by-stage inspection or finding a reputable tiny home builder in Portland didn’t let your foundation cure properly?
 An electrician who had a “few too many” the night before that forgot to cap a wire and it didn’t get caught by the building inspector (who inspects thousands of these exact same homes and sometimes doesn’t do much more than a quick walk-through)…sheetrock goes up and that loose wire burns your home down one night while you’re out?
 Or (and this happens often enough that it shocks me), while insulating the exterior walls of your home, someone “forgets” to do one of the walls?
 Years later while you’re replacing the siding you realize why your electric bills were so high.